 - Lake Eleanor Sentinel – Shimmering freshwater lake that lies beneath a giant volcanic formation known as the Lake Eleanor Sentinel.
 Set within a stunning wildland habitat that boasts a number of beautiful hiking trails.

-- Sycamore Cove Beach – Gorgeous beach on a southwest-facing sandy cove that is best known for housing an excellent campground and a marvellous collection of hiking trails.
+- Sycamore Cove Beach – Gorgeous beach on a southwest-facing sandy cove that is best known for housing an excellent campground and a marvelous collection of hiking trails.

 - Point Mugu State Park - Located in the heart of the Santa Monica Mountains, this outstanding state park boasts a stunning 5-mile ocean shoreline terrain of sandy beaches, sand dunes, craggy hills, and rocky bluffs.